intelligentplant/AppStoreConnect.Adapters/docs/features/tag-snapshot-polling-and-subscriptions.md

 ## Initialising the SnapshotTagValueManager

-`SnapshotTagValueManager` must be initialised before it can be used, to allow it to load tag definitions from the `IKeyValueStore`. `SnapshotTagValueManager` will lazily initialise itself the first time a method is invoked, but can be eagerly initialised by calling its `InitAsync` method.
+`SnapshotTagValueManager` must be initialised before it can be used, to allow it to load persisted tag values from the `IKeyValueStore`. `SnapshotTagValueManager` will lazily initialise itself the first time a method is invoked, but can be eagerly initialised by calling its `InitAsync` method.
 This should be performed in the adapter's `StartAsync` method:

 ```cs
 protected override async Task StartAsync(CancellationToken cancellationToken) {